 Opening hours:

-Daily from mid April to mid October, 9-18hrs.
+Daily from mid-April to mid-October, 9-18hrs.

 Free entry (but making a voluntary contribution into the money box would be nice).

 The stork´s preservation colony was founded in 1948 by Max Blösch, who wanted to prevent the extinction of storks in Switzerland.
-It is worth mentioning that one of the “founders” was a stork from then Czechoslovakia 🙂
+It is worth mentioning that one of the “founders” was a stork from then Czechoslovakia. 🙂

 The info center itself is a small house at the back of the area.
 You will find here a great deal of information about storks (what else :)), but also about nature and landscape in the area between the Aare River and the cities of Grenchen and Solothurn.

-Exhibition “The world of the meadow: small hiding places – great discoveries”
+Exhibition “The world of the meadow: small hiding places – great discoveries.”

 You will find this exhibition right at the entrance to the area, in a house built here, as it was in the 1800s, using traditional craftsmanship at that time.
-It is almost unbelievable how this tiny house (which is an exact copy of the traditional village house of Mittelland region) is crammed with information and activities.
+It is almost unbelievable how this tiny house (which is an exact copy of the traditional village house of the Mittelland region) is crammed with information and activities.

-Visitors will meet the “inhabitants” of the meadows, such as butterflies, grasshoppers or beetles, as well as meadow plants, their species and fragrances.
+Visitors will meet the “inhabitants” of the meadows, such as butterflies, grasshoppers, or beetles, as well as meadow plants, their species and fragrances.

 Walk along the river

-If you would like to stroll only in the village, I recommend a short walk between the fields and the Aare River.
+If you want to stroll only in the village, I recommend a short walk between the fields and the Aare River.
 We took the road out of the village, and after a while, we turned left as if into the fields and then left again to the river.
 There is a narrow path around the river for one pedestrian, but it’s doable also with a stroller (I had an umbrella stroller).

 Restaurant Zum Grüene Aff

-On the pleasantly short menu of the restaurant, you will find seasonal variations of salads, a selection of different kinds of meat, homemade pasta, sandwiches or French fries.
-The restaurant offers outdoor seating in a large garden (children’s chairs are here), just watch out for children – the restaurant is in the close vicinity of the river.
+On the pleasantly short menu of the restaurant, you will find seasonal variations of salads, a selection of different kinds of meat, homemade pasta, sandwiches, or French fries.
+The restaurant offers outdoor seating in a large garden (children’s chairs are here), watch out for children – the restaurant is in the close vicinity of the river.

 My tips

-- My only objection is towards a small playground near the restaurant (I do not know if it belongs directly to it).
-The small chain carousel did not work and the ladder on the children’s slide was not a ladder, but a part of a wooden plank.
+• My only objection is towards a small playground near the restaurant (I do not know if it belongs directly to it).
+The small chain carousel did not work, and the ladder on the children’s slide was not a ladder but a part of a wooden plank.
 And a swing (a wooden log) was pretty shaky.

 Have you eve been to Altreu?
 How many storks did you count during your visit?
 Would you recommend visiting this place to others?
 Tell me your comments!